 It is, however, the way we sometimes justify moving too fast.

 Let's say Boy has a crush on Girl.
 They have strong chemistry, and they fall into bed on their first date.

 What's most likely going to happen is this:

-Now, I’m sure that what I just said is going to “trigger” more than my fair share of other “woke folk” out there.
-But in all fairness to myself, this isn’t something I just made up.
-A woman’s sexual “chastity” has always been viewed as more ‘sacred’ than a man’s.
+Now, I'm sure some of those words are going to "trigger" more than my fair share of other "woke folk" out there.
+But in all fairness to myself, this isn't something I just made up.
+A woman's sexual "chastity" has always been viewed as more 'sacred' than a man's.